 His zeal for souls led him to take the message of Christ to the furthest corners of the world.
-Is there anyone on earth who has shaken as many people's hands as he did in their lives or looked as many people in the eyes?
+Is there anyone on earth who has taken as many people's hands as he did in their lives, or looked as many people in the eyes?
 The effort it cost him, humanly and spiritually, was another way for him to embrace and unite himself with Christ on the Cross.

-The universal reach of John Paul II's heart not only led him to what could be termed "external" action; his spirit was

-'internally" active as well, so that he made everyone's needs his own.
+The universal reach of John Paul II's heart not only led him to what could be termed "external" action; his spirit was "internally" active as well, so that he made everyone's needs his own.
 Every day, from his private chapel in the Vatican, he travelled as a pilgrim through the whole world.
-So when a journalist once asked him how he prayed, he answered quite naturally that "every day the pontiff must open his prayer, his thought, his heart to the entire world".
-In his prayer, he explained, there emerged "a geography of communities, churches, societies, and also of the problems that trouble the world today".
-And like that, the pope "set[s] forth before God all the joys and hopes as well as the griefs and anxieties that the

-Church shares with humanity today".
+So when a journalist once asked him how he prayed, he answered quite naturally that "every day the pontiff must open his prayer, his thought, his heart to the entire world."
+In his prayer, he explained, there emerged "a geography of communities, churches, societies, and also of the problems that trouble the world today."
+And like that, the Pope "sets forth before God all the joys and hopes as well as the griefs and anxieties that the Church shares with humanity today."

+"That image of John Paul II, old and ill, united to the Cross, speaks just as eloquently as his rousing words and his exhausting travels."
 The universal outreach of his heart, and the sense of mission that drove him, led him to dialogue with all kinds of people.
-This became evident in the Jubilee Year 2000 - he met children, young people, adults and the elderly, sportspeople, artists, rulers, politicians, policemen and soldiers, agricultural labourers, university lecturers and students, prisoners and sick people, families, people from the world of entertainment, emicroarte and travellers emigrants and travellers.
-Karol Wojtyła's whole lifestory can be read as a continual process of taking the Gospel to the most varied sectors of human society: to families, the school, the factory, the theatre, literature, cities of skyscrapers and shanty towns.
+This became evident in the Jubilee Year 2000-he met children, young people, adults and the elderly; sportspeople, artists, rulers, politicians, policemen and soldiers; agricultural labourers, university lecturers and students, prisoners and sick people; families, people from the world of entertainment, emigrants and travellers.

+Karol Wojtyla's whole life-story can be read as a continual process of taking the Gospel to the most varied sectors of human society: to families, the school, the factory, the theatre, literature, cities of skyscrapers and shanty-towns.
 His own story taught him clearly that it is possible to make Christ present in all circumstances, including the tragic times of the world war, and totalitarian rule in his home country.
 In the most diverse scenes of modern life, John Paul II brought Jesus Christ's light to all mankind.
 His life teaches us how to discover God in the circumstances we live in.

-In one of his works St Josemaría Escrivá contemplates Jesus on the Cross as the Eternal Priest who "opens his arms to the whole human race".
+In one of his works, St. Josemaría Escrivá contemplates Jesus on the Cross as the Eternal Priest who "opens his arms to the whole human race."
 I think John Paul II's journey on earth was an exemplary copy of this Lord who welcomes all men and women into his heart, pouring out love and mercy on every single one, especially the sick and disabled.

 In its essence, Christian life means trying to be configured with Christ.

 John Paul II accomplished this in a truly outstanding way.
 Through his heroic response to grace, through the joy he felt at being a child of God, people of every race and from every walk of life saw the face of the Risen Christ shining in him.